 - optional add-ins up to 2 Tablespoons preferred sweetener, such as maple syrup or honey, berries or dates, protein powder; For Keto, Low Carb and Paleo: collagen

 In medium size ceramic or glass bowl combine 2 cups milk of choice with 2/3 cup chia seeds and whey (or kraut juice).
 Stir well.

 Allow to sit 15 minutes, stirring every couple of minutes in the beginning to keep seeds from sinking and clumping before they expand.
 If you want individual portions, transfer porridge to ball jars and cover with lids.
 Otherwise, loosely cover mixing bowl.

-Leave in warm location overnight, up to 24 hours.
+Leave in warm location overnight, or up to 24 hours.

-Flavor to serve: For Paleo, add up to 2 Tablespoons maple syrup or honey, if desired.
-For GAPS, use honey.
+Flavor to serve: For Paleo and Vegan, add up to 2 Tablespoons maple syrup, if desired.
+For GAPS and Paleo, honey.
 For Keto, use stevia or monk fruit sweetener to sweeten.
-Add any other mix-ins desired (berries, chopped dates [not for Keto], protein powder, collagen powder).
+Add any other mix-ins desired (berries, chopped dates [not for Keto], protein powder.
 NOTE: If you add protein powder, it is often *already sweetened*, so you won't likely need any additional sweetener added to your porridge.

 Transfer to fridge, where seeds will continue to reduce in phytic acid (and probiotics will increase).
-Porridge keeps well 4-5 days.
+Porridge keeps well 4 to 5 days.

 Homemade nut or seed milk